Projects for 2025/2026 @ βͺοΈ BACK 40 FISH CAMP & βͺοΈ HARDWOODS HOLLOW FARM

 Slave βͺοΈ Slaver βͺ Soldier

-CROSS MY HEART & THE RIVER
+CROSS MY HEART ACROSS THE RIVER

 A group of people with horse and buggy are being ferried across the Savannah River to South Carolina, ca. 1910-19, by Sanders's Ferry.
 J. D. Rucker is fifth from left and Grace C. Rucker is sixth from left.
 The man seated is operating the ferry